 How Do You Propagate Your ZZ Plant?

 Your ZZ Plant is easy to propagate.
-You can propagate your ZZ plant by division or leaf cuttings.
+You can propagate your ZZ plant by division or stem cuttings.

-Below are steps on how to propagate your Zanzibar Gem Plant by stem cutting.
+Below are steps on how to propagate your Zanzibar Gem Plant by division.

-3. Plant ZZ Plant Stem Cutting in a New Pot
+3. Plant ZZ Plant Division in a New Pot

-Once the roots grow, plant these stem cuttings into a new pot.
+Plant each ZZ plant division in a new pot with fresh potting mix.
 Water the new plant immediately after planting.
 Then water every 2-3 days until the roots are established.

 4. Place New Zanzibar Gem Plant in a Spot with Bright Indirect Sun